mhahl/ocp-config/README.md

 bash build.sh
 ```

-4. Ignition files / install-config are generated in dist/
+4. Ignition files / install-config are generated in dist/igntion/bundle.ign

-5. Upload to b2 along with
-* worker.ign
-* master.ign
-* bootstrap.ign

-which are created from the `./openshift-install create ignition-configs --dir=install` command.
+## Add new butane

+You will need to modify 00-include.yaml and the build scripts.